Ever wondered how you can implement contextual help that meets customers right at their point of need?

 Tooltips enable you to add more context to a feature without cluttering the user interface.
 They’re often used to define ambiguous terms or educate users about product features.

-These bite-sized tips are mouseover popups that appear in the form of a dialog box when your mouse hovers over an icon.
-They convey tips that acquaint users with a feature and its usage.
+These bite-sized tips are mouseover popups that appear in the form of a dialog box when users hover over an icon.
+They give users quick guidance on what a feature does and how to use it.

 You can also create trigger-based tooltips or interactive tooltips that appear when a user takes a defined action.